bristlebird/resonance/README.md

 ![](docs/images/rp-addep.webp)

 - **Edit Episode :: Logged in** —  Form page that the Podcaster uses to edit an existing podcast epsiode.
-When the updated details are submitted, the user is redirected to the podcast detail page.
+When the updated details are submitted, the user is redirected to the episode edit page.
 ``USER STORY: Edit podcast episodes — As a Site User / Pocast creator I can update an existing podcast episode so that I correct or change episode content.``

 ![](docs/images/rp-editep.webp)